ribatebalelo/Cybersecurity_ChatBot/README.md

 - What a VPN does and when to use one
 - What to look for in a trustworthy VPN
 - Social media privacy settings audit
-- Privacy-focused browsers and search engines
+- Privacy-focused browsers and search engines (Electronic Frontier Foundation, 2023)
 </details>

 <details>